 What people often forget is that even people can make them lonely.
 Therefore, various Vedic scriptures suggest, one should learn to establish the friendship with one’s self through Ekaanth and then there’s no way for himself to feel lonely.

-Krishna also suggests that through Ekaant (Isolation) “An individual can elevate oneself by ones’ own mind.
+Krishna also suggests that through Ekaant (Isolation) “An individual can elevate oneself by ones’ mind.
 The mind is the friend of the wise, and enemy of unwise.”
 And “For him who has conquered his mind, the mind is the best of friends; but for one who has failed to do so, his very mind will be the greatest enemy.”

-Bhagavad-Gita puts this in much better perspective “An individual with untamed mind while seeking his object of desire, develops attachment to the sense object.
+Bhagavad-Gita puts this in much better perspective “An individual with untamed mind while seeking his object of desire, develops an attachment to the sense object.
 From this attachment greed is born; from greed comes anger.
-From anger comes delusion, from delusion comes bewilderment of memory.
+From anger comes delusion, from delusion, comes bewilderment of memory.
 Bewilderment of memory affects decision making and through unwise decision comes certain destruction.”
 However, “he who has controlled his senses and mind, being free of attachments and desire as well as aversion attains wisdom and attains a state of perpetual bliss.”